ajorg/cros-updates/README.md

 # cros-updates
 Notify of Chrome OS Updates

+**Note:** Google broke this around 2pm Pacific on September 22, 2020 by removing the meta-data from the response.
+Back to log diving until I can figure out what they're doing now!

 ## Overview
 This project contains a module and AWS Lambda function that notifies me whenever Google pushes an update to one of my Chromebooks.
 It does this by